telerik/winforms-docs/richtexteditor/features/styles/styles.md

 {{endregion}}

 When applied to a Paragraph, this style will set the Background color of the Paragraph to Red and the TextAlignment to Center.

 ### Declaring a Linked Style

 Linked styles should be used when both properties of Paragraph and Span should be set by the same style.
-They can be declared like this:#_[C#] _
+They can be declared like this:

 {{source=..\SamplesCS\RichTextEditor\Features\Styles.cs region=linked}}
 {{source=..\SamplesVB\RichTextEditor\Features\Styles.vb region=linked}}